Yellowstone Adventures for Women

 Maximum Elevation: 8,000 ft/2,438 m

-Locations: Slough Creek, Fawn Pass
+Locations: Slough Creek, Fawn Pass East, Bighorn Pass West

-When to Visit: May-September
+When to Visit: June-September

 Difficulty: Easy to Moderate